janevala/home_be/README.md

 # Home BE

 Home backend application, to be used together with Home frontend (Flutter client app).

 Home BE is app written in Golang.
-Its inded to provide authentication for client, as well as news resources.
-This app is intended to be used in Docker container, and runs by default on port 8091.
+Its intended to provide authentication for client, and then after login, RSS news resources.

 It is simple demo app for learning purposes.

+This app is meant to be used in Docker container, and runs by default on port 8091.

 Configure sites.json, and add/remove feed providers.
+Configure database.json, for storage connection.

+Notes bellow give reference for setting up the containers.

 # Go notes
 ```